bahaaEldeen1999/dictionary-compression-visualizer/README.md

 # dictionary-compression-visualizer
-visualize dictionary compression algorithms link to live website : https://dictionary-compression-visualizer.netlify.com/ currently support LZ78 encoding
+visualize dictionary compression algorithms <br>
+link to live website : <a target="_blank">https://dictionary-compression-visualizer.netlify.com/</a><br>
+currently support LZ78 encoding and decoding

 Steps to use it: